Future Home of the Living God: Part II

 Cedar is abducted and forced to stay in a dull hospital with other pregnant women.
 Her assigned roommate, Agnes, has a defiant and aggressive manner.
 She instructs Cedar to stop taking the vitamins provided by the nurses.
 Cedar complies, immediately resulting in the shifting of her obscured image of a friendly and caring hospital to its harsh reality: a prison.
 Soon after she is introduced, Agnes gives birth and leaves without a trace, leaving Cedar clueless about what happened to her.

 Agnes is quickly replaced with a new roommate who refuses to speak and has a mysterious manner.
-Without a name to call her, Cedar refers to her as ‘spider nun’ in her diary.
+Without a name to call her, Cedar refers to her as ‘spider nun' in her diary.
 Cedar realized that Spider nun did not take her vitamins either, and she spent every night unraveling provided blankets into balls of yarn.
 This process became a ritual for the two roommates, stealing more blankets, unraveling, and later tying the yarn into long ropes.

 After many more nights at the hospital, Sera enters Cedar's hospital room briefly as a nurse.
 Cedar is overjoyed to see her mother and the two of them become more optimistic regarding their escape plan.
 Sera, unfortunately, provides Cedar with the devastating news that Phil was the one to turn Cedar into the hospital, though after being tortured for some time.

 When the makeshift blanket rope has reached the required length, the escape plan is solidified.
 Minutes before escaping, a nurse named Orielee finds the rope in its hiding spot and laughs, confiscating it.
 Before she can leave the room, however, Spider nun begins strangling the nurse.
 She speaks for the first time to cedar asking for help.
 The two roommates strangle the nurse to death.
 Cedar learns that Spider nun's name is Tia Jackson.

 After the murder, Cedar and Tia climb out the window using the rope and meet Sera at the bottom of the building.
 The three women are hidden in a storage area where they spend the night, the memory of the murder haunting Cedar.

 Much time is spent in hiding, and a couple of relocations are arranged throughout.
 Eventually, Tia is ready to go into labor.
 Sera and Cedar try their best to assist in the birth and calm Tia.
 After many grueling hours, Tia gives birth to a stillborn baby.
-Later, Tia leaves the group, searching for her husband.
+Later, Tia leaves the group, reuniting with her husband.

 Sera admits to Cedar that she wishes for her daughter to lose her baby.
 To Sera, this means being freed from government control, but to Cedar, this is a devastating event and cannot believe her mother would think such a thing.